openSUSE/lftp-concourse-resource/README.md

 # LFTP Resource

 A Concourse CI resource to interface with lftp.
 It can check any URL lftp understands and download files.
-Versioning is done via a glob, similar to the S3 resource.
+Version checking is done listing the directory at `url` and applying a glob to find versions.

 ## Source Configuration

-* `url`: URL of the remote server
+* `url`: URL of the remote server, directory listing must be enabled.
 * `regexp`: The pattern to match filenames against within the servers directory listing.
 Only `(.*)` is supported.
 It's only supported once and gets translated to `([0-9.-]*)`.

 ## Example